NALTP/Rules/README.md

   - (2) Playoffs:
     - (a) There will be one elimination series per week or more for each team in the playoffs which has not received a bye.
       - (i) Series = Best of 7 ten minute games.
-    - (b) There will be 8 Majors teams in the playoffs determined by regular season standings.
+    - (b) There will be (TBA) Majors teams in the playoffs determined by regular season standings.
-    - (c) There will be 15 Minors teams in the playoffs determined by intra-pod standings and regular season standings.
+    - (c) There will be (TBA) Minors teams in the playoffs determined by (TBA and/or) regular season standings.
     - (d) All Novice teams will make the playoffs.
     - (e) Game settings:
       - (i) See [Article VII, Section B, Part c](#section-b---settings) for game settings and other match information.